-The Duolingo Data Drive-Thru is a new portal where you can manage all of your data.
-The Drive-Thru lets you access all of your data, download it, request data erasure, and request account deletion.
-The Drive-Thru gives you more control over your personal data.
+The Duolingo Data Vault is a new portal where you can manage all of your data.
+The Data Vault lets you access all of your data, download it, request data erasure, and request account deletion.
+The Data Vault gives you more control over your personal data.

 What kinds of data does Duolingo collect and how do we use it?

 The main type of data we collect is directly related to teaching and learning.
 We collect data on what languages a user is learning, what skills and lessons a user has completed, and word strength (i.e. which words a user has proven to know).
 This also includes data on when the user uses Duolingo, how many lessons they complete, and what in-app purchases they make.